-Dance-film is the marriage of dance and film language — not just a recording of a dance, but a cinematic reimagining of dance’s possibilities.
-Work that can only exist on the screen.
+Dance-film is the marriage of dance and film language — not just a recording of a dance, but a cinematic reimagining of dance’s possibilities...work that can only exist on the screen.
 DANCE@30FPS (frames per second) is an international festival of dance-film presented by the Department of Dance and screened at the Wexner Center for the Arts.
 The festival has shown work from filmmakers the world over, including Oscar-nominees Mike Figgis and Juanjo Giménez Peña, but the premier criteria is work of unbridled imagination — bold, original and honest.
-This year’s festival will feature projects by MFA Student Josh Anderson and BFA Students Cole Rietenbach and Mason Chapello.
+This year’s festival will feature projects by MFA Students Josh Anderson and Kathryn Logan, and BFA Students Coal Rietenbach and Mason Chapello.

 Admission is free.